Julia M. Nagy, ENV SPSenior Consultant

 To address this challenge, HMMH led an Airport Cooperative Research Program (ACRP) project, along with our research partners ERG, to provide airports with a framework for measuring the quality of life of their surrounding communities.
 It includes indicators in six broad categories: Economic, Environmental, Health, Social Relationships, Transportation, and Local Governance and Community Services.

 The resulting QOL assessment framework will serve as a means for airports, communities, and other stakeholders to assess overall QOL and understand how certain aspects of QOL may be affected by airport-related activity.
-This information will be a useful tool to help inform airport decision-making, planning, and design processes, and assist with stakeholder engagement activities (ACRP Report 221, publication date anticipated in late summer 2020).
+This information will be a useful tool to help inform airport decision-making, planning, and design processes, and assist with stakeholder engagement activities.
+ACRP published Report 221: Measuring Quality of Life in Communities Surrounding Airports in August 2020.

 The ACRP Guidebook will provide direction to airports on how to conduct a QOL assessment via a tiered approach, through which both airports and their stakeholders accrue benefits from each sequential step.
 For example, completing the first step of the assessment requires a series of internal conversations within the airport about QOL and encourages airport staff to think more broadly about how airport decisions affect surrounding communities.
 As the steps progress, the depth and breadth of the communications with stakeholders advance, culminating in the development of a full-scale QOL assessment.